moseschmiedel/bachelor-thesis/text/thesis.typ

 ]

 == Distance Estimation and Localization
-In order to estimate the position of an end node by trilateration, it is necessary to determine the distances between the end node and at least three anchor nodes.
+To estimate the position of an end node by trilateration, it is necessary to determine the distances between the end node and at least three anchor nodes.
 As stated in the thesis title and in preceding chapters, the implemented localization system utilizes
 RSSI measurements to estimate these distances.
-For this to work the end node periodically transmits LoRa packets of type `Ping_t`.
+For this to work, the end node periodically transmits LoRa packets of type `Ping_t`.

 #v(1em)
 #stack(dir: ltr,